-Ensure that a line is present in a tag in a specific location.
+This is a bundle to ensure that a line is present in a tag in a specific location.
 The objective of this method is to handle XML-style files.
 Note that if the tag is not present in the file, it won't be added, and the edition will fail.

-- file: File name to edit (absolute path on the target node) - tag: Name of the XML tag under which lines should be added (not including the <> brackets) - line: Line to ensure is present inside the section file_ensure_line_present_in_xml_tag\${file}{kept, repaired, not_ok, reached}
+- file: File name to edit - tag: Name of the XML tag under which lines should be added (not including the <> brackets) - line: Line to ensure is present inside the section

+'''

+file_ensure_line_present_in_xml_tag${file}{kept, repaired, not_ok, reached}

+'''